 Dependent fields can also help manage complex keywording, that includes multiple sets of controlled fields.
 In the example below, a grocery store has a metadata field for Department, with a dropdown menu and accompanying dependent fields.

 Dependent field: palette field with options like bread, bun, croissant, muffin, etc.

 - Meat and Seafood

-- User then sees options like beef, chicken, fish, shrimp, turkey, etc.
+Dependent field: palette field with options like beef, chicken, fish, shrimp, turkey, etc.

 - Packaged Goods